DexterHuang/CyberCodeOnline/UpdateNote.md

 ### **2021/12/32 v0.718**
  * NEW - Added quick mute menu for moderators
  * UI - Added skip queue to `All Apps` menu
+ * NEW - Added ability to temperary disable dungeon when server is being fixed
+ * NEW - Added server popup notification for emmergency notice

 ### **2021/11/30 v0.718**
  * OPTIMIZATION - Alot of optimization on the server side to ensure it does not explode again